emrepelitt/DSA210-Project/README.md

 - **Standardizing Formats:** All data will be standardized to ensure consistency.
 Numerical values (e.g., mileage, price) will be correctly formatted, and categorical variables (e.g., fuel type, transmission) will be encoded properly.

-- **Removing Irrelevant Columns:** Columns that are not relevant for car price prediction will be removed to ensure the dataset is focused on important features.
+- **Removing Columns Not Common Between Datasets:** Columns that are not common between the two datasets (Mercedes and Honda) will be removed during the data merging process.
+This ensures that only the shared columns are retained, creating a larger, unified dataset for model training.

 2. **Exploratory Data Analysis (EDA)**:
 - **Visualizing Relationships:** Various visualizations will be created to understand how different attributes (e.g., mileage, fuel type, engine size) influence the car price.